 Wildlife & Hunting: The property is home to a wide variety of wildlife, including deer, turkey, dove, duck, hog, bobcat, fox, coyotes, squirrel, raccoon, possum, and a multitude of song birds.
 The abundant tree cover along and reliable water source provided by Honey Creek make this area a well-travelled corridor for wildlife.

 Fencing & Roads: Perimeter fencing ranges from excellent to fair, with some high fencing along the south and east sides of the property.
 Interior tract lines are currently unfenced, subject to a survey, and will need to be fenced as a requirement of a purchase contract unless multiple tracts are assembled, whereby proposed interior lines would not need to be fenced.
-It is believed that each individual tract meets the frontage requirements of Hamilton County, Texas, necessary to be approved and create private access along CR 207 and CR 208.
+It is believed that each individual tract meets the frontage requirements of Hamilton County, Texas, necessary to be approved and create private and/or shared access along CR 207 and CR 208.
 All current interior roads and trails are unimproved.

 Easements: Aside from the typical electric utility easement that services the property, there are no known easements encumbering the property or providing access to neighboring landowners.
 Subject to title search.

 Minerals: There is no O&G production on the ranch or in the immediate area.
 Owner will reserve the fractional mineral interest currently owned, but convey all surface rights associated with the property.

 Utilities: United Cooperative Services provides electrical service to the ranch.

 School District: Hico Independent School District

 Deed Restrictions: As terms of a sale some deed restrictions will apply.
 Contact agent for more information.